2019 mass invasion of Russian polar bears

 Dozens of polar bears were seen trying to enter homes, civic buildings, and inhabited areas.
-The Arkhangelsk Oblast authorities declared a state of emergency on the 16th of February 2019.
+The Arkhangelsk Oblast authorities declared a state of emergency on 16 February 2019.

 According to the local report agency, at least 52 bears entered the area near Belushya Guba, the main settlement on the island.
 Footage shows the polar bears looking for food in the rubbish at a local dump.
 Polar bears cannot subsist on a garbage-based diet because of a lack of enough protein and fat.